Collision Theory (CDE): Unified Information Physics Framework

 August 9th, 2025

 Collision Theory serves as the foundational component within the unified Information Physics framework, explaining cosmic evolution through boundary information dynamics.
-This theory integrates seamlessly with the broader Information Physics framework to provide a complete understanding of cosmic origins and evolution.
+This theory integrates seamlessly with the broader Information Physics (IP) framework to provide a complete first-principled causal mechanism for cosmic origins and human evolution.

-For a more detailed explanation of the Collision-Diffusion Equation (CDE), see CDE-EVL v1.0 (Frozen Spec): First‑Principles Collision–Diffusion Cosmology.
+For a more detailed explanation of the Collision-Diffusion Equation (CDE), see CDE–EVL v1.1: Chemistry-Enhanced Collision–Diffusion Cosmology.

 Overview and Cross-Framework Integration